Join millions of Canadians who have already trusted Loans Canada

 Who can gift money for a down payment?

 In Canada, immediate family members can gift money to help you cover the down payment for a mortgage.
-Examples of immediate family members are, parents, siblings, uncles, aunts, grandparents, and depending on the lender they may accept godparents.
+Examples of immediate family members are, parents, siblings, and grandparents.
+That said, some lenders may accept gifted money from more distant family members, like aunts and uncles.

 Corrina Murdoch avatar on Loans Canada